-Understand your relationship to power in order to be a more effective collaborator and ally.Sold Out!
+Understand your relationship to power in order to be a more effective collaborator and ally.Open Soon!

 How we are in the world, how we relate, collaborate and lead arises in part from our experiences with power.
 Power can be a negative force, creating division, polarization and systems of oppression, or it can be a source of personal growth and collective transformation.

 Conscious Use of Power deepens our understanding of the conflicts, polarization, and feelings (such as anger, pain, guilt, helplessness, apathy and despair) caused by abuse of power and the resulting trauma.
 We explore the development of our social identities, both marginalized and dominant, as sources of strength and wisdom, and as places of deep wounding.
 Practices to get us ‘unstuck’ and help us tap into our psychological and spiritual power will free our capacity to hold difference and to consciously use all forms of power, resourcing ourselves and our communities.
 Together we work to support the inner and outer changes which build solidarity, allyship and collective power.

 Download the 2018 Course Description

 - Camille Dumond (Process Work; Equity, Diversity and Intercultural Education)

 - Natasha Aruliah (Equity, Diversity and Intercultural Education)

 *Accommodation includes the evening of September 23 to ensure all participants arrive at the Haven on Gabriola Island on time, ready to begin the course at 9am on September 24.
 The final session will end at 3pm on September 28, 2019.